Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 Create your own `myvalues.yaml` based on the standard [`values.yaml`](values.yaml) and configure all required parameters, like in the example below.
 All of the parameters are explained in detail in the charts [`values.yaml`](values.yaml).

-This represents the most simple `myvalues.yaml` assuming the API-Management Plattform + Filebeat is running externally to the Kubernetes cluster as indicated in the illustration above:
+The following represents the most simple `myvalues.yaml` assuming the API-Management Plattform + Filebeat is running externally to the Kubernetes cluster as indicated in the illustration above:

 ```yaml
 apibuilder4elastic: